rstudio/keras3/man-src/k_arange/2-translated.Rmd

 keras.ops.arange(3, 7, 2)
 # array([3, 5], dtype=int32)
 ```

+@returns
+Tensor of evenly spaced values.
+For floating point arguments, the length of the result is
+`ceil((stop - start)/step)`.
+Because of floating point overflow, this
+rule may result in the last element of out being greater than stop.

 @param start Integer or real, representing the start of the interval.
 The
     interval includes this value.